Disability services for children and teenagers: what the terms mean

 Therapy-based

-These providers offer specific therapies that target your child’s particular needs.
-For example, if your child has difficulty with speech or communication, you might see a speech therapist.
+These services offer specific therapies that target your child’s particular needs.
+For example, if your child has difficulty with speech or communication, you might see a speech pathologist.
 Other professionals you might come across include physiotherapists, occupational therapists and developmental educators.

 Other therapies